-There have been no changes in accounting principles.
-The financial statement for the period 1 January to 31 December 2017 is presented in accordance with Faroese Financial Statements Act, Class C large.
+This is the first year that the company presents consolidated accounts.
+Besides this, there have been no changes in accounting principles.
+The consolidated financial statement for the period 1 of January to 31 of December 2018 is presented in accordance with Faroese Financial Statements Act, Class C large.